Comparison

 When to choose Calendar FreeSync

 If your only goal is to keep Google Calendar and Outlook aligned so you stop getting double-booked, Calendar FreeSync is the simpler choice.
-You connect two calendars, set optional filters, and the sync runs in the background in real time.
+You connect two calendars, set optional filters, and the sync runs automatically in the background.
 There is nothing to design, no triggers to wire up, and no maintenance when the Google or Microsoft API changes.

 It is built for people who tried to solve this with Zapier and decided they did not want to maintain workflows just to keep two calendars in step.
 If you do not need any other automation, Zapier's general-purpose surface area becomes overhead.